digicademy-chf/chf_container/Documentation/InstallAndConfig/Index.rst

         podman compose up -d

-    If you added existing data to the ``project`` folder in the previous step, you will also want to import the database.
-Alter the root password of the new database if necessary:
+    If you added existing data in the previous step, you will also want to import your existing database.
+Alter the root password if necessary:

     ..  code-block:: shell

-        podman exec -i <project_name>_database mysql -uroot -ppassword chf < project/database.sql
+        podman exec -i <project_name>_database mysql -uroot -ppassword chf < database.sql

 4. Optionally set an alias for ``localhost``